Matt Arnold (baseball)

-Matt Arnold is an American baseball executive who is the general manager of the Milwaukee Brewers of Major League Baseball.
+Matt Arnold is an American baseball executive, who is the general manager and president of baseball operations for the Milwaukee Brewers of Major League Baseball (MLB).

 Career

 Arnold graduated from Highland High School in Bakersfield, California, and the University of California, Santa Barbara.
 He worked for the Tampa Bay Rays until David Stearns hired Arnold for the Brewers in October 2015.
 Arnold was promoted to general manager in November 2020.
 On October 27, 2021, Arnold signed a contract extension with Milwaukee.

 After the 2022 season, Stearns stepped down as president of baseball operations to take on an advisory role with the Brewers.
 The team placed Arnold in charge of baseball operations.

+On October 23, 2025, the Brewers promoted Arnold to president of baseball operations, while still retaining his general manager position.